-- 15. Romania's population of about 19.3 million persons is largely of Latin descent.
-While Romania does have Hungarian and German minorities, they are much smaller than those found in Czechoslovakia and Yugoslavia.
-Ne evidence of minority unrest has been reported and Romania's President, Nicolas Ceausescu, claims that the Czechoslovak crisis has strengthened the unity of the nation.
-Romania is attempting to avoid major regional economic imbalances through a deliberate policy of locating new plants in a dispersed pattern throughout the country. - 16.
-Romania has the highest participation rate of the East European countries with its population of 19.3 million persons supplying a labour force of 11.5 million persons 60% of whom are still employed (in many cases, under-employed) in agriculture.
-In an effort to satisfy the potential increase in demand for labour created by Romania's rapid industrialisation, the government in 1966 banned abortions and made divorce more difficult to obtain.
-This legislation probably explains much of the dramatic rise in the birth rate between 1966 and 1967 from 14.3 to 27.4 births per thousand of population respectively. - The low standard of living prevailing in Romania is a reflection of the low stage of development of the economy.
-The present slow rate of improvement in living standard is the price Romanians are paying for their programme of rapid industrialisation, That is, a minimum of resources are allocated to the production of consumer goods in order that a maximum of resources may be channeled into capital formation.
-Western sources estimate that the per capita GNP of Romania in 1967 stood at S940.
+- 15. Rumania's population of about 19.3 million persons is largely of Latin descent, although it comprises Hungarian (approximately 10% of the total) and German minorities.
+There is no real evidence of agitation among these minorities, but this does not exclude certain latent discontent.
+Rumania's President, Nicolas Ceausescu, claims that the Czechoslovak crisis has strengthened the unity of the nation.
+Rumania is attempting to avoid major regional economic imbalances through a deliberate policy of locating new plants in a dispersed pattern throughout the country. - 16.
+Rumania has the highest participation rate of the East European countries, with its population of 19.3 million persons supplying a labour force of 11.5 million persons 60% of whom are still employed (in many cases, under-employed) in agriculture.
+In an effort to satisfy the potential increase in demand for labour created by Rumania's rapid industrialisation, the government in 1966 banned abortions and made divorce more difficult to obtain.
+This legislation probably explains much of the dramatic rise in the birth rate between 1966 and 1967 from 14.3 to 27.4 births per thousand of population respectively.

+- 17. The low standard of living prevailing in Rumania is a reflection of the low stage of development of the economy.
+The present slow rate of improvement in living standard is the price Rumanians are paying for their programme of rapid industrialisation.
+That is, a minimum of resources are allocated to the production of consumer goods in order that a maximum of resources may be channeled into capital formation.
+Western sources estimate that the per capita GNP of Rumania in 1967 stood at \$940.
 This compares with an estimated \$1,580 for the USSR and over \$2,000 for the advanced countries of Western Europe.
-In Eastern Europe, only Yugoslavia and Albania had lower per capita GNP's.
-The average monthly wage in Romania is reported to be 1,200 lei; minimum wage having recently been raised from less than 600 to 700 lei per month.
+In Eastern Europe, only Yugoslavia and Albania had lower per capita GNPs. - 18.
+The average monthly wage in Rumania is reported to be 1,200 lei; the minimum wage having recently been raised from less than 600 to 700 lei per month.
 Wages in the industrial sector are above the national average at an estimated figure near 2,000 lei per month.
 Translation into comparable dollar amounts would be misleading because neither the commercial rate of exchange nor the tourist rate of exchange reflect the internal purchasing power of the lei.